rbertolusso/rbertolusso.github.io/_posts/2016-10-25-intubate-and-stat-functions-in-pipelines.md

 if you have some coding skills and can follow the code of the interface, if you could provide the proposed *solution*, that *shouldn't break anything else*, together with the feature request.

+### Next

+<a href="https://rbertolusso.github.io/posts/stat-functions-in-pipelines-without-intubate">Workarounds to include R stat functions in data science pipelines</a>